simonmichael/hledger/hledger/hledger.m4.md

 by prefixing backslashes or enclosing in quotes.

 If you are able to minimise the use of special characters in your data, you won't have to deal with this as much.
-For example, you could use `-` or `_` instead of spaces in account names, and you could use the `USD` currency code instead of the `$` currency symbol in amounts.
+For example, you could use hyphen `-` or underscore `_` instead of spaces in account names, and you could use the `USD` currency code instead of the `$` currency symbol in amounts.

 But if you prefer to use spaced account names and `$`, it's fine.
 Just be aware of this topic so you can check this doc when needed.
-(Note it is written mainly for unix systems; some details might need to be adapted if you're on Windows.)
+(These examples are mostly tested on unix; some details might need to be adapted if you're on Windows.)

 ### Escaping shell special characters